mikesplore/Class-Portal/app/src/main/java/com/app/classportal/Updates.md

     *   `passwordVisibility`, `confirmPasswordVisibility`: Control whether the passwords are shown or hidden.
     *   `isRegistering`: Tracks whether the user is in login mode or registration mode.
     *   `wrongpassword`:  Indicates if there's a password mismatch during registration.
-    *   `addbackbrush`:  Defines a vertical gradient brush using your custom `globalcolors` for the screen's background.
+    *   `addbackbrush`:  Defines a vertical gradient brush using your custom `GlobalColors` for the screen's background.

 2.  **Scaffold:**
     *   Sets up the main structure of the screen.